 - I paint on canvas, wood, cardboard boxes, brown paper bags and other alternative surfaces.

 - I prefer to paint with a dry brush, and boy am I hard on my brushes.

 - I have more shades of green than any other hue in my paint collection.

-- I strive to use bright colors but my natural tendency is towards earth tones or black and white.
+- I use bright colors in my work but my home decor is earth tones.

 - I’ve been painting and drawing since I was a wee little one.
 I started off painting abstracts around age 3.
 I have one photograph with my little puffy pony tails in front of my abstract work.

-- I was once told I brake all the rules in my paintings.
+- I was once told I break all the rules in my paintings.
 I took it as a complement.